Tested by NexraGear Tech Team | Last Updated: May 2026

 Oura Ring Gen 4

-Before vs. After Impact: Users upgrading from Gen 3 report 40% reduction in “missing data” frustrations and 25% longer effective battery life after 6 months of use.
+Before vs. After Impact: Users upgrading from Gen 3 report significant reduction in “missing data” frustrations, elimination of finger dent issues, and smoother workout heart rate tracking.

 Oura Ring Gen3 Horizon